belkosyak/repo-search-app/.aicontext/STYLING_IMPLEMENTATION_PLAN.md

 ## Phase 3: Dark/Light Mode Infrastructure

+### Overview

+**Important Note:** Neither Catalyst UI nor Headless UI provide built-in theme management components or infrastructure.
+Both libraries are designed to work with Tailwind CSS's dark mode feature, which uses the `dark:` variant and requires the `dark` class to be applied to a root element (typically `<html>` or `<body>`).

+- **Catalyst UI:** Provides styled components built on Headless UI and Tailwind CSS, but does not include theme management infrastructure
+- **Headless UI:** Provides unstyled, accessible components without theme management capabilities
+- **Implementation Approach:** Custom React Context-based solution that works with Tailwind CSS's `class` strategy (already configured in `tailwind.config.js`)

+**Alternative Libraries (Optional):**

+- `next-themes` is a popular library that provides a ready-made theme provider for React applications using Tailwind CSS, but it's not required for this implementation
+- A custom implementation gives full control and avoids additional dependencies

 ### 3.1 Theme Provider Setup

 - Create `src/theme/ThemeProvider.tsx`:
   - React Context for theme state management
   - `useState` for current theme ('light' | 'dark')
   - `useEffect` to read from localStorage on mount
-  - `useEffect` to apply/remove `dark` class on document root
+  - `useEffect` to apply/remove `dark` class on document root (`<html>` or `<body>`)
   - Persist theme preference to localStorage
-  - System preference detection on initial load (optional)
+  - System preference detection on initial load (optional, using `window.matchMedia('(prefers-color-scheme: dark)')`)
+  - **Important:** Apply `dark` class to `<html>` element (not just a container) so that Headless UI components rendered outside the main DOM (like modals/dialogs) also receive dark mode styles
+  - Handle SSR-safe implementation (check for `window`/`document` availability)

 ### 3.2 Theme Toggle Component

 - Create `src/theme/ThemeToggle.tsx`:
   - Use Catalyst UI `Button` component (from `@i4o/catalystui`) for consistent styling
-  - Toggle button with sun/moon icons from Heroicons
+  - Toggle button with sun/moon icons from Heroicons (`SunIcon` for light mode, `MoonIcon` for dark mode)
-  - Accessible with proper ARIA labels (`aria-label` for screen readers)
+  - Accessible with proper ARIA labels (`aria-label` for screen readers, e.g., "Toggle dark mode")
-  - Smooth transitions between states (can use Tailwind transition classes)
+  - Smooth transitions between states (can use Tailwind transition classes like `transition-colors`)
   - Positioned appropriately (header or controls area)
   - Customize button appearance with Tailwind classes (e.g., icon-only button style)
+  - Show appropriate icon based on current theme state
+  - Use `useTheme` hook to access theme context

-### 3.3 Theme Hook (Optional)
+### 3.3 Theme Hook

 - Create `src/theme/useTheme.ts`:
   - Custom hook to access theme context
   - Returns `{ theme, toggleTheme, setTheme }`
+  - Throws error if used outside ThemeProvider context
+  - Provides type safety for theme values ('light' | 'dark')

 ### 3.4 Integrate Theme Provider

-- Wrap `App.tsx` with `ThemeProvider`
+- Wrap `App.tsx` with `ThemeProvider`:
+  - Place `ThemeProvider` as the outermost wrapper (or inside QueryClientProvider if needed)
+  - Ensure it wraps all components that need theme access
-- Add `ThemeToggle` component to appropriate location (header or controls area)
+- Add `ThemeToggle` component to appropriate location:
+  - Consider adding to `RepoListControls.tsx` in the controls section
+  - Or create a header component if one exists
+  - Ensure it's accessible and visible

 ### 3.5 Browser Validation

-- Test theme toggle functionality
+- Test theme toggle functionality:
+  - Click toggle button and verify theme changes
+  - Check that all components update correctly (including Catalyst UI components)
-- Verify `dark` class is applied/removed from root element
+- Verify `dark` class is applied/removed from root element:
+  - Inspect `<html>` element in DevTools
+  - Verify class is present in dark mode, absent in light mode
-- Check localStorage persistence
+- Check localStorage persistence:
+  - Toggle theme, refresh page, verify theme persists
+  - Check `localStorage.getItem('theme')` in DevTools
-- Test theme persistence across page refreshes
+- Test theme persistence across page refreshes:
+  - Set theme, refresh, verify it's maintained
-- Verify smooth transitions
+- Verify smooth transitions:
+  - Check that color changes are smooth (not jarring)
+  - Verify no flash of incorrect theme on page load
+- Test with Headless UI components:
+  - Open dropdowns/modals and verify they respect dark mode
+  - Check that components rendered outside main DOM tree (if any) receive dark mode styles

 ---